-5. Go organic.
-In the middle of the last decade, Cutler began buying organic chicken breasts, eggs, and beef.
-He feels that consuming foods free of chemicals has made a subtle difference in his physique on stage and may significantly benefit his health in the long term.
+Cutler eats organic chicken breasts, eggs, and beef.
+He feels that consuming foods free of chemicals has made a subtle difference in his physique and may significantly benefit his health in the long term.

-9. Build with basics.
-Afer his stunning second to Coleman at the 2001 Mr. Olympia, it seemed inevitable Cutler would soon have a Sandow on his mantel.
+After his stunning second to Coleman at the 2001 Mr. Olympia, it seemed inevitable Cutler would soon have a Sandow on his mantel.
 He sat out the 2002 Mr. O when an undersized Coleman looked especially vulnerable.
 Then came 2003, when a nearly 300-pound Ronnie Coleman shocked the bodybuilding world.
 Cutler was second again, but the gap between him and first had widened.
-In the aftermath, Cutler, who had been relying increasingly on machines andcables to refine what he assumed was enough size, went back to the basics.
+In the aftermath, Cutler, who had been relying increasingly on machines and cables to refine what he assumed was enough size, went back to the basics.
 He knew he had to pack on pounds to hang with Ronnie, so he trained Ronnie-style: deadlifts, barbell rows, T-bar rows, barbell bench presses.
 Free-weight basics formed the core of his routines in 2004 and have remained there ever since.